 The affiliate, which represents around five thousand student members of the SNP, says that Mr Hancock’s appearance “highlights how out of touch they [the Conservative party] are with the electorate”.

-Mr Hancock, the sitting MP for Richmond, served as health secretary during most of the COVID-19 pandemic.
+Mr Hancock, the sitting MP for West Suffolk, served as health secretary during most of the COVID-19 pandemic.
 However, his tenure was brought to an end after The Sun reported that he had been having an affair with one of his aides.
 At the time, this went against government guidance on social distancing.

 For the past two weeks, Mr Hancock has been participating in the ITV series, which sees celebrities living in the Australian jungle.
 The celebrities participate in often stomach-churning and uncomfortable challenges in order to win food and treats for their fellow campmates.

 That Hancock had travelled to Australia to participate in the show had been a point of widespread criticism.